tylerdigital/advanced-custom-fields-url/readme.txt

 == Description ==

+** This is an extension for the popular [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin.
+By itself, this plugin does NOTHING. **

 This plugin prevent users from accidentally entering a URL without http://

 This Advanced Custom Field type prevents data entry error that results in a broken link on your site (like http://mysite.com/www.externalwebsite.com)

+* Just to be sure there's no confusion... * ** This plugin does nothing unless [ACF](https://wordpress.org/plugins/advanced-custom-fields/) is active on your site **

 = Compatibility =